 Shrivelled up dry leaves should be cleaned off the plants regularly as this is a favourite spot for females to lay eggs.

-It is a very good idea to keep areas around plants clean as mealybugs like mess, fallen leaves that provide a great egg-laying place and clutter around pots.
+It is a very good idea to keep areas around plants clean as mealybugs like mess, fallen leaves that provide a great egg-laying shelter and clutter around pots.
 We often clean our tables, sweep fallen leaves or spilt dirt and spray alcohol solutions under the table and in trays.
 Keeping your plant area clean and tidy will minimze the chance of mealybugs laying their eggs in the first place.

-Even if you have mealybugs chances are there will be predators in the area looking for their next meal.
+Even if you have mealybugs, chances are there will be predators in the area looking for their next meal.
 Ants will, however, make sure mealybugs are safe from these predators so they can keep collecting the honeydew.

 If you grow many succulents, it could help to mix them up a bit.
 Plants that usually do not get attacked can be put between those that are mealybug favourites.
 This may confuse the mealybugs, and if they do attack, they will stay on the one favourite plant making it easier to kill them, rather than spread all over the place.

 When herbs are allowed to go to flower mealybug predators are likely to move in as they like herb blooms.
 There is also some limited evidence suggesting ants do not like mint, so we have large pots of mint around too.

 Mealybugs are notoriously hard to control especially once there is a serious infestation with a side of a healthy army of ants acting as mealybug bodyguards.

 Second is to kill any visible mealies with a toothpick or just squash between fingers.
-Killing them manually like this will ensure that they are well and truly exterminated.
-If there are too many of them and in tight spots a spray with 70% isopropyl alcohol should kill a few.
+Killing them manually like this will ensure they are well and truly exterminated.
+If there are too many and in tight spots a spray of 70% isopropyl alcohol should kill a few.
 We have a video coming soon of an experiment with alcohol, neem and a homemade solution.